March 23, 2021

-In fact, when it comes to either iodine-131 or the other 98% of the fallout, the health outcomes of taking any medicine for blocking uptake is a risky proposition according to the late radiobiologist Dr. John Gofman, who wrote:
+In fact, when it comes to either iodine-131 or the other 98% of the fallout, choosing to take any medicine for blocking radiation uptake is a risky proposition according to the late radiobiologist Dr. John Gofman, who wrote:

 “You will find stuff about iodide to prevent thyroid cancer and sea-weed kelp to prevent uptake of strontium-90.
 You’d better find out whether the harm of taking these materials may not be greater than the benefits hoped for.
 Besides, they are terribly ineffectual at best, even if they were not harmful.”